ymsayedh/Two-Stage-Miller-OTA/README.md

 Application: Unity gain buffer.

-Designed using gm/ID methodology with Analog Designer's Toolbox (ADT) and simulated using Xschem with Ngspice codes.
+Designed using gm/ID methodology with Analog Designer's Toolbox (ADT) and simulated using xschem with ngspice codes.